ProvCheck Terms and Conditions

 (i) that which the Client is authorised to access; and

-(ii) to the extent necessary for the Client and its personnel to use the SaaS Service in accordance with the Agreement;
+(ii) to the extent necessary for the Client and its personnel to use the Service in accordance with these Terms;

 (g) comply with any terms of use on the Website, as updated from time to time by the Supplier.